active-group/reacl-c/doc/intro.md

   ([outer-state new-inner-state] ...new-outer-state))
 ```

-This conforms to the functional concept of a *lens*.
-All functions
+This conforms to the functional programming concept of a *lens*.
+All
-like this can be used, as well as keywords and integers with the
+functions like this can be used, as well as keywords and integers with
-aforementioned meaning.
+the aforementioned meaning.
 Reacl-c includes a few lenses that are
 frequently used: `c/first-lens` on the first part of a tuple,
 `c/second-lens` on the second part, the identity lens `c/id-lens`, and
 a `c/merge-lens` that merges two associative collections into one in a